apache/pulsar/site2/website/versioned_docs/version-2.8.2/admin-api-permissions.md

 Pulsar allows you to grant namespace-level or topic-level permission to users.

-- If you grant namespace-level permissions to a user, then the user can access all the topics under the namespace.
+- If you grant a namespace-level permission to a user, then the user can access all the topics under the namespace.

-- If you grant topic-level permissions to a user, then this user can access only the topic.
+- If you grant a topic-level permission to a user, then the user can access only the topic.

 The chapters below demonstrate how to grant namespace-level permissions to users.
 For how to grant topic-level permissions to users, see [manage topics](admin-api-topics.md/#grant-permission).